-Folks across UCLA are often curious about the various policies that, for instance, prohibit discrimination or otherwise regulate the conduct of UCLA students, staff, or faculty.
+Folks across UCLA are often curious about the various policies and procedures that, for instance, prohibit discrimination or otherwise regulate the conduct of UCLA students, staff, or faculty.
 Here are a few UC and UCLA policies relevant to equity, diversity, and inclusion.

 ➡ For more information on UC policies and codes of conduct, as well as state and federal laws related to Title IX, please visit: http://www.sexualviolence.ucla.edu/Policies.